Recommended Guidelines for Authorship on Manuscripts

 Core facilities must charge for services rendered according to cost accounting practices set up at each institution.
 Charging for services does not preclude authorship on manuscripts provided the Core laboratory individual has contributed to the research in a substantial way.
 If authorship is anticipated, it is preferably established at the beginning of the project so that both the customer and the Core researcher are cognizant of each other’s criteria.

-Important reasons for acknowledging contributions from core facilities in publications, by co-authorship or by formal mention in the acknowledgments section, include: 1.
-Core facility personnel are scientists.
-When they make a substantial intellectual and/or experimental contribution to a publication they deserve to be acknowledged just as any other co-author.
+Important reasons for acknowledging contributions from core facilities in publications, by co-authorship or by formal mention in the acknowledgments section, include:

 2. The existence of core facilities depends in part on proper acknowledgment in publications.
 This is an important metric of the value of most core facilities.
 Proper acknowledgment of core facilities enables them to obtain financial and other support so that they may continue to provide their essential services in the best ways possible.
 It also helps core personnel to advance in their careers, adding to the overall health of the core facility.